upbound/platform-ref-gcp/README.md

 So far we have used the existing reference platform but haven't made any changes.
-Lets change this and customize the platform by ensuring that GKE Cluster is deployed to Frankfurt (eu-central-1) and that clusters are limitted to 10 nodes.
+Lets change this and customize the platform by ensuring that GKE Cluster is deployed to Frankfurt (europe-west3) and that clusters are limited to 10 nodes.

 For the following examples we are using `my-org` and `my-platform`: